Legal & Licensing

 You can maintain privacy by:

-- Using a pseudonymous handle: Choose a username that doesn't reveal your identity
+- Using a pseudonymous username: Choose a username that does not reveal your identity

 - Email privacy: Your email address is never publicly displayed

-Forecasts are associated with your chosen handle.
-If you use a pseudonym (e.g., "forecaster123" instead of your real name), your submissions remain anonymous to the public while still being evaluated and displayed on the leaderboard.
+Forecasts are associated with your chosen username.
+If you use a pseudonym instead of your real name, your submissions remain anonymous to the public while still being evaluated and shown in leaderboard metrics.

 Privacy & Data Protection